 Given the devastation caused by cargo spills, you must be asking, who can be held responsible?
-Such accidents cannot be allowed to stand with no repercussions, especially if multiple parties have been hurt or made ill.
+Such collisions cannot be allowed to stand with no repercussions, especially if multiple parties have been hurt or made ill.
 In our experience at Leventhal Puga Braley P.C., the liable parties in cargo spills are often:

-The truck driver: As the driver is the one in control of the truck, they are often at least partially to blame for an accident.
+The truck driver: As the driver is the one in control of the truck, they are often at least partially to blame for a crash.
 Truck drivers must always be focused on the road ahead of them in order to prevent accidents from happening.
 Taking a turn too quickly, not hitting the brakes soon enough, or allowing their truck to be improperly loaded can all contribute to a cargo spill.